As a discipline, branding seeks to simplify the meaning of organizations, and recognized branding is a tactic that may accomplish this.

 There are methods for navigating various issues.
 There are brand strategies to deal with various branding issues.

-Businesses having a variety of brands in their portfolios must select how to organize those brands for internal organization and external communication.
+Businesses with various brands in their portfolios must select how to organize those brands for internal and external communication.

 The approved model falls somewhere in the middle of all brand architecture strategies, which might range from dependency to independence in nature.